rocketlabdelta/rocketlabdelta.com/_drafts/rail-guides.md

 1. [SC Precision Airfoil Rail Guide][2] (when I'm feeling fancy--it's $5 more per pair than my second choice).
 According to [analysis presented by Tim Van Milligan at NARCON 2017][3] (and [referenced on the Apogee Components product page][4]), an airfoil rail guide with a rounded top edge has a coefficient of drag of .24 which is vastly better than the .57 of a conventional button-style rail guide.
 The drag coefficient is a _multiplier_ in the [drag equation][5] so lower is a lot better--especially at higher speeds (there's a velocity squared in there).
 2. [Low-drag airframe mount rail guide from Aero Pack][6] are nicely machined Delrin mounted using a countersunk machine screw into a [provided weld nut][7].
 These are the nicest button-style guides I've found.

-The [new-style moulded Delrin rail buttons from Rail-Buttons.com][8] are _almost_ as nice as the ones from Aero Pack but I don't like the surface finish as much and they don't come with [an anchor][9] of any kind.
+The [new-style moulded Delrin rail buttons from Rail-Buttons.com][8] are _almost_ as nice as the ones from Aero Pack but I don't like the surface finish as much and they don't come with [an anchor][9] of any kind--just a machine screw.
-They're cheaper than the Aero Pack guides and perfectly decent quality so they would be a good choice for most people.
+They're cheaper than the Aero Pack guides and perfectly decent quality so they are a good choice for most people.

 <figure class="r2x3">
   <div class="placeholder"></div>